Bijan Namdar Zangeneh: Career and activities

 Namdar Zanganeh (right) as minister of energy with Ali Khamenei, visiting Karkheh Dam, 14 March 1997.

 Following the 1979 revolution, Zangeneh was appointed deputy for the minister of culture and Islamic guidance in 1980.
 In 1983, he was made minister of construction jihad.
 He was appointed minister of energy in the government of Mir-Hossein Mousavi in 1988.
 He also served as the energy minister in Akbar Hashemi Rafsanjani's cabinet and made massive efforts for reconstruction and rehabilitation of the country's water and electricity industry in the aftermath of the 1980–1988 Iran–Iraq War and the damages caused to the industry in the Iraqi attacks.
 He was the minister of petroleum in Mohammad Khatami's cabinet.
 Zangeneh was replaced by Kazem Vaziri Hamane in the post on 29 August 2005 as appointed by President Mahmoud Ahmadinejad.

 He was appointed a member of the Expediency Council by the Supreme Leader, Ayatollah Ali Khamenei, in 1996.
 He taught at several universities and academic centers; but he was basically a faculty member at K. N. Toosi University of Technology.

 In early August 2013, Zangeneh was nominated as the petroleum minister by President Rouhani and was confirmed on 15 August.
 On 21 August Zanganeh was named as the head of Gas Exporting Countries Forum (GECF) for 2013.
 Kazem Vaziri Hamaneh was appointed Zangeneh's deputy on 3 September.

 International sanctions

-Zangeneh was sanctioned by the US department of the Treasurey.
+Zangeneh was sanctioned by the US Department of Treasury.
 The sanction was part of a wider effort by the US government to sanction industries and sectors of the Iranian economy that are used to provide financial support to terrorism.